Carolina Klüft: 2003: First world heptathlon title

-2004
+2004: Athens Olympic champion

 Klüft competed in the long jump at the 2004 World Indoor Championships, winning a bronze medal with a national record of 6.92 m.
 She warmed up for the 2004 Olympics by winning heptathlons in Götzis and Tallinn.

 She won the heptathlon gold medal at the 2004 Summer Olympics in Athens with a score of 6,952 points.
 She took the lead after the high jump and extended her lead after every event from then on.
 With Eunice Barber absent through injury, Klüft won by an Olympic record margin of 517 points, ahead of Austra Skujytė.
 She also entered the long jump, qualifying for the final but finishing 11th.

-2005
+2005: Second world heptathlon title

 She began 2005 by winning the pentathlon at the European Indoor Championships with a new personal best of 4948 points.
 A third consecutive victory at Götzis and another in Jyväskylä set Klüft up for the defense of her heptathlon world title.

 The day before the 2005 World Championships in Athletics in Helsinki, Klüft injured her foot.
 The injury affected her performance, particularly in the high jump which was a clearance of only 1.82 m.
 Klüft fell well behind Eunice Barber but made a comeback with a personal best shot put of 15.02 m and then took the lead after the 200 m.
 She then stretched her lead with a long jump effort of 6.87 m, and held on to an advantage of only 18 points after the javelin.
 She overtook Barber at the end of the 800 m to retain the title.
 Klüft totaled 6,887 points, finishing ahead of Barber who took the silver medal with 6,824 points.

-2006
+2006: Second European heptathlon title

 Klüft chose not to compete at the 2006 World Indoor Championships in order to prepare for the European Championships, to be staged on home soil in Sweden.
 Klüft won again in Götzis and in Arles.

 She defended her title at the 2006 European Athletics Championships with a score of 6,740 points, despite having been hampered by injuries throughout her preparation.
 She performed well below her best but still won comfortably following the withdrawal of her rival Barber after the high jump.
 Klüft went on to compete in the individual long jump but finished 6th.